CLTsolutions/.dotfiles/README.md

 ## Installing

-_[Video](https://youtu.be/90xMTKml9O0) with step-by-step instructions for storying dotfiles as symlinks_
+_[Video](https://youtu.be/90xMTKml9O0) with step-by-step instructions for storing dotfiles as symlinks_

 You will need `git` and [`GNU stow`](https://www.gnu.org/software/stow/).